Does the website show that you are an expert in your field?

 This means not only do you have to showcase your knowledge, but you also need to back it up and give a face to it.

 This element can take you beyond your website.
-What other public channels do you have?
-Do you speak with authority about the topics that you would be expected to be writing about across the WWW?
-From LinkedIn to Twitter, articles in the online press to your blog, do they all marry up?
+What other public channels do you and your employees have?
+Do you all speak with authority about the topics you would be expected to write about across the WWW?
+Do they all marry up from LinkedIn to Twitter, articles in the online press, or your blog?

 Personal reviews, mentions and credentials here are also factors in determining authority.

-For example, in a legal firm, you will have several lawyers and solicitors all with their own field of expertise.
-Showing who these people are, and then adding their content to the site within their specific area nurtures the websites and individuals authority ranking.
+For example, in a legal firm, you will have several lawyers and solicitors, all with their own fields of expertise.
+Showing who these people are and then adding their content to the site within their specific area nurtures the websites and individuals’ authority ranking.

 This element covers everything from: